-OUR HOMES HAVE NEEDED TO FLEX MORE THAN EVER OVER RECENT MONTHS, BUT WITH CLEVER DESIGN, GREAT PRODUCTS AND AN ADAPTABLE ATTITUDE YOUR SPACE CAN FACE WHATEVER LIFE THROWS AT IT…
+OUR HOMES HAVE NEEDED TO FLEX MORE THAN EVER OVER THE PAST YEAR, BUT WITH CLEVER DESIGN, GREAT PRODUCTS AND AN ADAPTABLE ATTITUDE, YOUR SPACE CAN FACE WHATEVER LIFE THROWS AT IT…

 Ahh, our homes… what were once seen as our castles where we could relax after work or entertain on the weekends are now – on any given day – classrooms, playrooms, boardrooms, yoga studios, restaurants, cocktail bars and more.
-Some of these changes have been temporary, while others remain, yet what impact has this had on the way we live today?
+Some of these changes will be temporary, while others will become permanent, yet what impact has this had on the way we live today?

 As Partner & Futurologist John Vary explains: ‘COVID-19 amplified the need for our spaces to become really agile.
 One minute we’re on a video call, the next we’re looking for ideas to support our children’s learning.
 So our homes have become more flexible, with multiple configurations.
 Design and products of the future must align with this agility, providing modular options in effortless ways.’